University of Michigan–Dearborn: Leonard E. Goodall (1971–1979)

-William A. Jenkins (1980 until 1988)
+William A. Jenkins (1980–1988)

 In July 1980, University of Colorado Denver acting chancellor William A. Jenkins was named the second chancellor of UM–Dearborn.
 He soon faced a major financial crisis on campus that stemmed from a recession in the state, which resulted in a $500,000 cut from the university's base budget in April 1981.
 Also in 1981, history professor Sidney Bolkosky established the Holocaust Survivor Oral History Project at UM–Dearborn.
 In the fall of 1983, minority enrollment on campus reached a record high of 9.6%.
 The university received a 13.2% increase in its annual appropriation from the state legislature in 1984–85, which enabled it to restore the 3% salary raises that it had cut in 1981–82.
 In May 1986, UM–Dearborn opened its Armenian Research Center, the first university-affiliated institution of its kind.

-Blenda J. Wilson (1988 until 1992)
+Blenda J. Wilson (1988–1992)

 In November 1988, Blenda Wilson was inaugurated as the third chancellor of UM–Dearborn.
 In September 1989, the university began its $11.6 million General Campus Renovation Project, entirely funded by the State of Michigan.
 In summer 1990, the university terminated its varsity ice hockey program, resulting in head coach Tom Anastos and athletic director Sid Fox announcing their departures from Dearborn.
 In October, Wilson announced that hockey would become a club sport and the university's basketball and women's volleyball teams would compete in the National Association of Intercollegiate Athletics (NAIA).
 In April 1991, graduate enrollment at UM–Dearborn exceeded 1,000 for the first time, and in July of that year revenue from tuition surpassed state appropriations.
 In May 1992, Wilson announced her resignation to take a position at California State University.

-James C. Renick (1993 until 1999)
+James C. Renick (1993–1999)

 In January 1993, James C. Renick was inaugurated as the university's fourth chancellor.
 In fall 1995 and again in fall 1996, the university achieved new total enrollment records (8,214 and 8,324, respectively).
 In March 1997, UM–Dearborn inaugurated the first graduate program in its College of Arts, Sciences, & Letters (CASL), a Master of Arts in Liberal Studies degree.
 In March 1999, the university's FUTURES Planning Resource Council released its recommendation that UM–Dearborn's "top priority is being nationally regarded as an excellent regional university" and argued this should be achieved by "developing interdisciplinary centers of teaching and research excellence".